nextgis/docs_ngweb/source/admin_interface.rst

    :align: center
    :width: 16cm

-   Selection of "Update" action in action pane.
+   Selection of "Update" action in action pane

 In opened window "Update resource" (see :numref:`ngw_window_update_resource1`) you can edit parent of the selected resource, add description, metadata and attributes of the resource.